ojacobson/actinide/README.rst

 Freestanding REPL
 *****************

+**Note: this section is presently incorrect - the ``actinide-repl`` command instead contains a test harness for the tokenizer.**

-The Actinide interpreter can be started interactively using the `actinide-repl` command.
+The Actinide interpreter can be started interactively using the ``actinide-repl`` command.
 In this mode, Actinide forms can be entered interactively.
 The REPL will immediately evaluate each top-level form, then print the result of that evaluation.

 To exit the REPL, type an end-of-file (Ctrl-D on most OSes, Ctrl-Z on Windows).